 The past year saw us revamp our site, expand our coverage of all things abroad, and delve deeper into what it really means to engage in meaningful travel.
 We looked at current topics like terrorism abroad, the refugee crisis and the devastating earthquake in Nepal.
-Our writers explored new territory for volunteering in Cuba, a niche trend towards studying abroad without technology, and the ever-changing list of destinations for digital nomads.
+Our writers explored new territory for volunteering in Cuba, and the ever-changing list of destinations for digital nomads.

 Our writers were on top of their game in 2015, delivering great content across the board on everything from studying abroad to taking a gap year.
 However, you -- our readers -- read and shared some articles more than others, and we want to take a moment to look back at the 15 Go Overseas articles you loved and read the most in 2015.
 So, in case you missed it...

 1. How Much Does It Cost to Study Abroad? - Charity Yoro

 It's easy to romanticize studying abroad, but there's no denying that it's a financial commitment.
 This article -- which was one of our most shared articles of the year -- breaks down the real dollars and cents of the costs for students who want to study abroad.